Updated August 2018 with fresh links!

 I looked into various options and realized that I would need to make everything but the gloves.
 I probably could have found some blue earrings, too, but really, I want them to be as cheap as possible.
 For the blue pendant/brooch, I looked online, where I found all kinds of plastic toy jewel things.
 But, since the descriptions weren’t great, I didn’t see anything that I was sure would work.
 Also, Peach’s crown is kind of a distinctive four-pointed thing.
 The closest thing I could find online seemed too generic.
 So, I went shopping.
 Here’s what I got:

-- Long, white gloves, $13 (by far the most expensive part!
-After trying these on, I realized I could have gotten the elbow-length gloves for $8, but one trip to the costume store was enough)
+- Long, white gloves ($13 at the costume store and by far the most expensive part!
+After trying these on, I realized I could have gotten the elbow-length gloves for $8, but one trip to the costume store was enough) (similar product from Amazon)

-- 2.5 yards of light pink fake velvet, $7.50 (it was on super sale at the fabric store!)
+- 2.5 yards of light pink fake velvet ($7.50 super sale at the fabric store!) (similar product from Amazon)

-So, my total was under $28.
+So, my total was under $28 (update, August 2018: I added the Amazon links, and prices vary!).
 The dress, which I bought at a thrift store forever ago, was somewhere around $5.
 I’m totally under budget!

 Making the costume accessories probably took a few hours, spread over the course of several days.
-First, I made a template for my crown, traced it onto the yellow foam and cut it out with scissors.
+First, I made a paper template for my crown with an angled ruler, traced it onto the yellow foam and cut it out with scissors.

 Next, I traced a circle in the foam around my big blue gem and cut it out.
 I cut a slit in it so it would wrap around the gem and trimmed off the overhang (making a PacMan-like shape in the foam.
 Sorry there’s no photo of that).
 I glued the gem to the foam and taped it closed to dry.
 I also made my earrings by gluing blue 1-inch gems (light blue gems, since I didn’t have any sapphire-colored ones) to some old butterfly stud earrings I never wear.